 Separate from the CARES Act, the Federal Reserve on March 23, 2020, announced that it expects to establish a Main Street Business Lending Program soon “to support lending to eligible small-and-medium sized businesses, complementing efforts by the SBA.”
 The CARES Act specifically states its support of the establishment of such a program, but no further details have been announced yet.

 We will keep updating the details on all relief programs established by the CARES Act, including the mid-sized business loan program.
-In the meantime, if you have any questions or want to discuss these matters further, please don't hesitate to contact the Gould & Ratner attorney with whom you work regularly, or any of the lawyers in our Coronavirus/COVID19 Resources Team or visit our resource page.
+In the meantime, if you have any questions or want to discuss these matters further, please don't hesitate to contact the Gould & Ratner attorney with whom you work regularly.